-If your response comes with even a hint of hesitation, consider asking yourself this: is going the process alone worth the risk of having to settle for less compensation than you deserve?
+If your response comes with even a hint of hesitation, consider asking yourself this: is going through the process alone worth the risk of having to settle for less compensation than you deserve?

 Any situation that involves serious stakes is going to bring up a lot of questions.
 If you’re unsure about whether you want to hire an attorney, reach out to their office to see if they can offer you an initial consultation free of charge.